superdrdood/veizy11ty/posts/2019/07/njpw-g1-climax-29-night-5/index.md

   - "wrestling"
 layout: layouts/post.njk
 coverImage: "G129-5.jpg"
+excerpt: "I’ve gone three days without a G1 show to watch, I haven’t known what to do with myself.
+But now we have Night 5 with some A Block action.
+Yeah!"
 ---
 I've gone three days without a G1 show to watch, I haven't known what to do with myself.
 But now we have Night 5 with some A Block action.
 Yeah!

 ## Jon Moxley & Shota Umino vs Tomohiro Ishii & Yuya Uemura